MarynaShavlak/game-invaders/README.md

 - Win the game by reaching a target score, lose when lives reach zero
 - End game and restart functionality
 - Random power-ups like additional lives and bombs
+- Boom GIF visual effect on enemy, asteroid, or bomb destruction
+- Moving planets in the background

 ### Sound Features